SharePoint and Microsoft 365 Groups integration (IT Admins)

 |Let users create sites from the SharePoint start page and OneDrive||Specifies if users can create new SharePoint sites.||If this setting is turned off, users can still create group-connected team sites by creating a group.|

-The effects of Microsoft 365 groups setting on SharePoint
+The effects of Microsoft 365 Groups settings on SharePoint

 |Naming policies||Specifies group name prefixes and suffixes, and blocked words for group creation||Policies are enforced for users creating group-connected team sites, but not communication sites or sites with other templates.||Create separate naming guidance for communication sites if needed.|